rdegges/rdegges-blog/articles/2011/live-simply.md

-% Live Simply
+Title: Live Simply
-%
+Date: 2011-09-06 04:40
-%
+Author: Randall Degges

-# Live Simply
+Tags: life, personaldevelopment, philosophy

 I often find myself living a complex life.
 There are so many things I want to do, so many things I need to do, and so many things I should do that it is often